+Case 2

-Case 2: On the day 1 of hospitalization, fasting and peripheral venous nutrition started.
+On the day 1 of hospitalization, fasting and peripheral venous nutrition started.
 Based on the findings of dynamic US, she was instructed to keep the optimal body position after a meal.
 Aspiration pneumonia was treated with intravenous antibiotics for 10 d.